BlitzKraig/fvtt-CommunityLighting/README.md

 Custom Shaders are supported, but not yet documented.

-In order to use a custom shader, please see the `Custom Shader Example` light in lights.json.
+In order to use a custom shader, please see the `Custom Shader Example` light under `Blitz` in lights.json.

 Add any shader code to `modules/shaders.js`

 ### 2. Javascript